How To Make An Omelette

 Omelet on a plate with silverware.

-My very first practical exam in culinary school was making an omelette, and it just about gave me a panic attack.
-We had to line up single file at the stove, and each of us had exactly 3 minutes to crack, beat, and season the eggs; pour them into a sizzling-hot skillet; shake the pan constantly to keep the eggs from sticking while simultaneously whisking the eggs with a fork so they cooked evenly; add the filling; and, finally, roll the eggs into a perfect cylinder.
-All the while, the chef stood by the stove and graded us (out loud).
+My first practical exam in culinary school was making an omelette, and it nearly gave me a panic attack.
+Students lined up single file at the stove, and we were each given exactly 3 minutes to crack, beat, and season the eggs; pour them into a sizzling-hot skillet; shake the pan to keep them from sticking; add the filling; and, finally, roll the omelette into a perfect cylinder.
+Meanwhile, the chef stood by, grading us—out loud.

-Though an omelette is simple and made with just a few ingredients, it can be difficult to master.
-Like a perfectly roasted chicken or basic green salad with vinaigrette, a good omelette is considered the mark of a good cook; some chefs even require would-be line cooks to make an omelette as part of their job interview.
+Though an omelette is simple and made with just a few ingredients, it’s surprisingly tricky to master.
+In the restaurant world, a well-made omelette is often seen as the mark of a good cook; some chefs even require would-be line cooks to make an omelette as part of their job interview!

 French vs American Omelettes